caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 [DllImport("user32.dll", SetLastError=false)]
 ```

-The values of attribute parameters have similar restrictions to the values of `const` field initialisers: they must be a compile-time constant, which effectively limits them to being either a literal, or the result of a compile-time operator expression such as `typeof` or `nameof`.
+The values of attribute parameters have similar restrictions to the values of `const` field initialisers: they must be a compile-time constant, which effectively limits them to being either a literal, or the result of a compile-time operator expression such as `nameof`, or a `typeof` operator (normally a runtime operation but allowed to be compile-time for this specific case).
 Some Microsoft documentation states they cannot be an expression; strictly speaking this is wrong, because literals are themselves expressions, but they must be hardcodable at compile time.
-One example of a commonly-used attribute normally used with a compile-time operator is in unit testing, where `ExpectedExceptionAttribute` is used to assert that a test must throw a specific exception in order to pass.
+One example of a commonly-used attribute normally used with a compile-time operator is in the Visual Studio unit testing framework, where `ExpectedExceptionAttribute` is used to assert that a test must throw a specific exception in order to pass.
 A test to assert that the `List<T>` class throws an exception if you try to remove an element that does not exist might be written as follows:

 ```
 [TestMethod]